Design for Startups is unique program in which student designers join early-stage company teams in order to work on a specific design problem.

 Responsive is an enterprise SaaS platform that helps private wealth managers better serve clients through UX and AI.

 Sheleen King is studying Interaction Design in ECUAD.
 She believes analyzing what the user needs and creating a meaningful solution is the pinnacle to a successful designer.
 Her passions lay within drawing connections between technology and daily life by incorporating user-friendly methods.
 Through her major, she has developed an interest in UI/UX design and subsequently has been able to hone her skills in wire-framing, prototyping, and user-testing.

 Two Wheel Gear is a lifestyle brand for business professionals that bike to work.
 We specialize in designing and manufacturing specialty bike bags to remove the barriers of biking to work.

 Alejendro Alarcon is an industrial and graphic designer, currently enrolled in the MDes program at Emily Carr.
 His research is fueled by his passion for bicycles and exercise; he is inspired by nature and intrigued by minimalism.
 He loves a challenge and finding ways to be a better designer.

 Yocale is a SaaS company providing online scheduling software with additional features like POS, marketing and reporting capabilities.

-Sahil is a third year Communication Design student with a passion for design and photography.
+Sahil Mroke is a third year Communication Design student with a passion for design and photography.
 A large aspect of Sahil’s creativity stems from music and blending various forms of design.
 His interests have developed to creating collaborative working environments with other designers and artists.
 Sahil has spent some time working with small businesses doing freelance design work, creating brand identities, business cards, and designing websites.
 He is passionate about supporting these local companies, as he has played a part in building his family’s own small business.